Estimated reading time: 5 minutes

 7. Appreciation and Credits

 Keep in mind to make your team look good while appreciating the extra mile efforts of a person.
-An excellent way to appreciate team members is to leave it up to the team by placing an autonomous reward system that empowers the whole team to recognize and appreciate the links which are doing an excellent job for the team.
+An excellent way to appreciate team members is to leave it up to the team by placing an autonomous reward system that empowers the whole team to recognize and appreciate the links who are doing an excellent job for the team.

 8. Adding Enthusiasm